 Conversational AI also boosts support teams’ productivity and efficiency by taking tasks off your customer service agents’ hands, leading to an enhanced employee experience.
 And when your agents are taken care of, they’ll take care of your customers in return.

-This might be one of the most hard-hitting examples of how using artificial intelligence in customer service can help your business.
-Labor can represent up to 95% of contact center costs, according to Gartner.
-In the current economic climate, conversational AI for customer service can help as it:
+According to Gartner, labor can represent up to 95% of contact center costs.
+In the current economic climate, AI for customer services can help, as it:

 • Reduces the need for hiring with easy scalability: Virtual agents can easily be deployed during peak seasons with high traffic to help resolve customer issues without adding new employees.
 This can significantly lower costs.